kubevirt/csi-driver/README.md

 - Enable HotplugVolumes feature gate
     - In case your Kubevirt namespace has the ConfigMap 'kubevirt-config' then use `deploy/example/kubevirt-config.yaml` for adding the feature gate to it.
 Look at the path {.data.feature-gates}
     - Otherwise, add the feature gate to the resource of type Kubevirt.
 There should be a single resource of this type and its name is irrelevant.
 See `deploy/example/kubevirt.yaml`
     - Pay attention that in some deployments there are operators that will restore previous configuration.
-You will have to stop these operators for editing the resources.
-E.g. hco-operator in HCO.
+You will have to stop these operators for editing the resources.Some operators allow configuration through their own CRD.
+HCO is such an operator.
+See `deploy/example/hco-cr.yaml` to understand how HCO feature gates are configured.

 ## Examples